ory/docs/docs/hydra/implement-consent.md

 ---
 id: implementing-consent
-title: Implementing a Login & Consent Provider
+title: Implementing Login & Consent UI
-sidebar_label: Implementing consent apps
+sidebar_label: login and consent UI
 ---

 Let's build a simple consent app.

-#### OAuth 2.0 Authorize Code Flow
+### OAuth 2.0 Authorize Code Flow

 Before anything happens, the OAuth 2.0 Authorize Code Flow is initiated by an OAuth 2.0 Client.
 This usually works by generating a URL in the form of